strontic/strontic.github.io/xcyclopedia/library/mstsc.exe-1FDD7E0FA1E3143A50307A8114F6C06E.md

 ## Possible Misuse

 *The following table contains possible examples of `mstsc.exe` being misused.
-While `mstsc.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `mstsc.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --